labgem/PPanGGOLiN/docs/source/dev/buildDoc.md

 ```

 #### User documentation
 The user documentation is completely handwritten.
-Moreover, we advise to respect the following guidelines:
+Moreover, we advise respecting the following guidelines:

-1. One file per panorama command with an explicit text on the feature
+1. One file per topic/command with an explicit text on the feature
 2. One file for the installation guidelines
 3. One file on how to report issue or enhancement
 4. Don't ref to any function in the panorama code.
 This is reserved for developper documentation

 #### Developper documentation
 The developper documentation is handwritten too.
-We advise to respect the following guidelines:
+We advise respecting the following guidelines:
 1. Spoke about the PEP rules
 2. Give guidelines on how to use git and GitHub for version control
 3. Explain how to write unit test and modify GitHub workflows